marcin-libelt/react-ecommerce-plp/README.md

 ## About the feature

 React PLP based on **ReactJs** v16 was intended to be an interactive and fast way to filter and browse the product list.
-The [Sales Manolo Blahnik](https://sale.manoloblahnik.com/eu/) store is invite-only, so we didn't worry too much about SEO or SSR for React.
+The [Sales Manolo Blahnik](https://sale.manoloblahnik.com/eu/) store is invite-only, so I didn't worry too much about SEO or SSR for React.

 Communication with Magento takes place via **GraphQL** queries.
-The feature, like the entire store, was built and adapted to the needs of users with limitations.
+The feature, like the entire store, was built and adapted to the needs of users with disabilities.

 ## About the project